Statue of Thomas Jefferson (Hempstead, New York)

 Sculpture in Hempstead, New York, U.S.

+Thomas Jefferson is a statue located at Hofstra University, in Hempstead, New York, United States.

+Description

-A statue of Founding Father and United States president Thomas Jefferson is installed in Hempstead, New York.
+A statue of Founding Father and United States President Thomas Jefferson is installed at Hofstra University.
+Jefferson is depicted holding the United States Declaration of Independence, a document he wrote in 1776, in his right hand.

 The memorial was relocated in June 2020 to the Hofstra University Museum.